vincentokoth/simple_shell/simple_shell/README.md

-This is our UNIX shell command-line interpreter written as part of ALX low-level programming team project
+This is our simple UNIX command interpreter written as part of ALX team project